Breach of Lease for Residential Properties

 If you have been accused of breaching your lease, the first step is to consider the terms of your lease and to assess whether you have in fact breached your lease.
 Often there are questions of interpretation involved with lease covenants, and it is important to consider these carefully when faced with an allegation of breach.

-If you landlord is seeking to forfeit your lease for a breach of covenant, various defences are available, including whether your landlord has followed the correct procedure and whether they have waived their right to forfeit the lease.
+If your landlord is seeking to forfeit your lease for a breach of covenant, various defences are available, including whether your landlord has followed the correct procedure and whether they have waived their right to forfeit the lease.
+Get in touch with JMW, and we will help you to develop a robust legal defence, based on the specifics of your case.

 Service Charge Disputes

 Service charge disputes can arise between landlords and tenants of residential property.
-Leases usually contain an express provision relating to service charges, and landlords can only recover what has been incurred in the process of carrying out those express services.
+Leases usually contain an express provision relating to service charges.

 We take instruction for both landlords and tenants where they believe a valid dispute exists, and we have experience in guiding clients through pre-action negotiations and any Tribunal proceedings, if they prove necessary.